 While Warsaw is not as “pretty” as other European cities, it’s a place that keeps evolving.
 Buildings are restored, new ones are going up every day and the past is kept alive.
 There are also many great spots that honour Warsaw’s royal past that are definitely worth checking out.

 Warsaw is also a place of culture and innovation.
 I remember going to the theatre when I was a kid and one day I would like to go back and check out a play or an opera.
-I would also love to go back for a more in-depths architectural exploration.
+I would also love to go back for a more in-depth architectural exploration.

 What the future holds